ogoodman/icegrid-starter/README.md

     cd local
     vagrant up

-to create a Salt minion.
+to create two Salt minions.
 No further use is made of Vagrant in this
 environment: it is simply a convenient means to create suitable local VM images.

 For production deployments you must set up some hosts, provisioned as Salt minions, and point them at the salt master.
 The Salt